hooshid/metacritic-scraper/README.md

 ```
 in above example we give 2 new param to method, $page must be integer as paginate.

-$type by default return all, but you can specify this param to (all, movie, tv, game, album, music, person, video, company, story)
+$type by default return all, but you can specify this param to (all, movie, tv, person)

 ### Full examples
 just open the example folder, we put all examples and methods demo for you in there!